ShishirPatil/gorilla/berkeley-function-call-leaderboard/LOG_GUIDE.md

 # Guide to Inference Logs

 > An inference log is included along with the llm response in the results file to help you analyze and debug the model's performance, and to better understand the model behavior.
-To enable a more detailed log, use the `--include-state-log` flag and/or the `--include-input-log` flag in the generation command.
+To enable a more detailed log, use the `--include-input-log` flag in the generation command.

 ## Log Structure